wildwinter/dink/README.md

 The `DinkCompiler` will take in an Ink file (for example, `myproject.ink`) and its includes, process it, and the results are the following:

 * **Updated Source File (`myproject.ink`)**:\
-Any lines of text in the source Ink file that don't have a unique identifier of the form `#id:xxx` tags will have been added.
+Any lines of text in the source Ink file that don't have a unique identifier tag of the form `#id:xxx` will have had those tags added.
 * **Compiled Ink File (`myproject.json`)**:\
 The Ink file compiled to JSON using `inklecate`, as Inky usually does.
 * **Dink Runtime File (`myproject-dink.json`)**:\